 3.6.2.
-IEEE Based
+IEEE Based OEMID

 The IEEE operates a global registry for MAC addresses and company IDs.
 This claim uses that database to identify OEMs.
 The contents of the claim may be either an IEEE MA-L, MA-M, MA-S or an IEEE CID [IEEE.RA].
 An MA-L, formerly known as an OUI, is a 24-bit value used as the first half of a MAC address.
 MA-M similarly is a 28-bit value uses as the first part of a MAC address, and MA-S, formerly known as OUI-36, a 36-bit value.
 Many companies already have purchased one of these.
 A CID is also a 24-bit value from the same space as an MA-L, but not for use as a MAC address.
-IEEE has published Guidelines for Use of EUI, OUI, and CID [OUI.Guide] and provides a lookup services [OUI.Lookup].
+IEEE has published Guidelines for Use of EUI, OUI, and CID [OUI.Guide] and provides a lookup service [OUI.Lookup].

-Companies that have more than one of these IDs or MAC address blocks should pick one and prefer that for all their devices.
+Companies that have more than one of these IDs or MAC address blocks SHOULD select one and prefer that for all their entities.

-Commonly, these are expressed in Hexadecimal Representation [IEEE.802-2001] also called the Canonical format.
+Commonly, these are expressed in Hexadecimal Representation as described in [IEEE.802-2001].
+It is also called the Canonical format.
 When this claim is encoded the order of bytes in the bstr are the same as the order in the Hexadecimal Representation.

-For example, an MA-L like "AC-DE-48" would be encoded in 3 bytes with values 0xAC, 0xDE, 0x48.
-For JSON encoded tokens, this is further base64url encoded.
+example, an MA-L like "AC-DE-48" would be encoded in 3 bytes with values 0xAC, 0xDE, 0x48.